 A counsellor or psychotherapist can help you or your child discuss and understand conduct disorder, and how to overcome the disruptive and violent behaviour that is impacting your / their life.

 The symptoms of conduct disorder can vary depending on each individual child.
 The seriousness of the disorder can be graded in levels; mild, moderate, and severe.
-Conduct disorder is more common in boys than girls and often occurs during late childhood or early teenage years.

 The main symptoms of conduct disorder can include:

 Violation of rules: This sees the child act against widely accepted social rules or engaging in inappropriate behaviour for their age.
 This includes skipping school, being sexually active at a young age, using drugs or alcohol, or running away from home.

 Aggressiveness: This sees the child engaging in behaviour that threatens or causes physical harm to others.
 This includes bullying, fighting, use of weapons, cruelty to animals, or forcing others into sexual activity.

 Destructive behaviour: This sees the child engaging in vandalism or the intentional destruction of property, including arson.

 Deceitful behaviour: This sees the child-stealing from others and compulsively lying.

 Children with conduct disorder may have low self-esteem and frequently throw tantrums or remain irritable.